 Okaloosa-Walton Community College subscribes to the principles of the Servicemember's Opportunity College and has established flexible policies including credits and/or course waivers based on CLEP, DANTES/USAFI, CASE Guide, and "challenge" examinations geared to the needs of active-duty service persons (maximum 45 credit hours).
 Active-duty personnel stationed at Eglin Air Force Base and Hurlburt Field who have earned a minimum of 15 approved degree credits from OWCC may transfer other approved credits back to OWCC from any accredited college or university to be applied toward the associate degree.
-Interested personnel should consulf with Okaloosa-Walton Community College's educational advisor in the college's on-base office of with their Education Services Officer for complete details regarding the SOC.
+Interested personnel should consult with Okaloosa-Walton Community College's educational advisor in the college's on-base office or with their Education Services Officer for complete details regarding the SOC.

 Transfer Credits: Course work with a grade of "C" or above from a college or university accredited by the appropriate regional accrediting association will be accepted.
-A grade of "D" from properly accredited institutions of higher education will be accepted on a provisional basis.
+A grade of "D" from properly accredited institutions of higher education will be accepted on a provisional basis, except for selected courses where OWCC students are required to earn a grade of "C" or above.
 The student must bring the GPA up to a 2.0 while at OWCC.
 The acceptability of college courses for transfer credit at OWCC shall be at the discretion of the Registrar in conjunction with the chair of the department involved.